 - Preheat the oven to 350 F

-- Cook a medium-sized sweet potato in the oven.
-(Either bake the whole sweet potato in the oven or microwave it until very soft)
+- Start with cooking a medium-sized sweet potato.
+You can either bake the whole sweet potato in the oven or microwave it until very soft.

 - Wait until the sweet potato has cooled, then take off the skin.
-Then mash the sweet potato in a medium mixing bowl
+Then mash the sweet potato into a puree.

-- Add the brownie batter to a 8x8 brownie pan or similar size loaf pan.
-Bake for 20 minutes.
+- Pour the brownie batter into a 8x8 inch pan or similar size loaf pan and bake for 20 minutes.

 - Sprinkle with crushed candy canes (optional).
 Cut into squares, and ENJOY!

-- *If you prefer sweeter, substitute the maple syrup with 1/4 cup coconut oil.
+- *If you prefer sweeter, substitute the maple syrup with 1/4 cup coconut sugar.
 It will still taste really yummy

 - **If you prefer cakier brownie, add 1 -2 tbsp coconut flour, and 1/2 tsp baking soda.